Poplar River (Manitoba): Natural history

 The river is a part of a proposed United Nations World Heritage Site to protect the large intact area of wilderness along Lake Winnipeg and in northwestern Ontario.
 This wilderness river is one of the few rivers in southern Canada that is still very pristine and clean, with little or no development along the shoreline and in the entire watershed.
 There are no major mines, roads, hydro, or logging areas in the region.
 The area provides an essential habitat for a segment of the threatened woodland caribou, and also protects habitat for the chestnut lamprey, a species of special concern.
 Numerous archaeological sites and pictographs exist, helping to demonstrate that the area has long been of special significance to First Nations.

 The river is a popular destination for fishing, canoeing, ecotourism, and sightseeing.
 The water is very warm in the summer and fall for swimming, unlike glacier and mountain fed waters.
 There are many cliffs, rapids, and waterfalls along the river.
-The area has woodland caribou, wolves, black bears, lynx, bobcats, and remote beaches.
+The area has woodland caribou, Hudson Bay wolves, black bears, Canada lynx, bobcats, and remote beaches.
 Many species of birds nest in the region, including the bald eagle and the great grey owl.